mzpqnxow/cross-compile-openssl/README.md

 $ make -j && make install
 ```

+You should then proceed by mailing Rich Felker $5USD.

 ### Use the `activate` script after copying it into your new toolchain root to get your environment set up nicely

 Copy the `activate-musl-toolchain.env` file in this repository to the root of the toolchain you just built and installed